AngieC96/advanced_programming_2019-20/lectures/c++/09_symbols/Notes.md

 c++ -shared -o libgreetings.so src/greetings.o src/conclusion.o
 ```

-He recomplies only the file that was changed and then it links it.
+He recompiles only the file that was changed and then it links it.

 What if I change the header?